mlgupta/keyper-web/content/post/anatomy-of-openssh-krl/index.md

                 permit-user-rc
 ```

 Armed with the above knowledge, I set out to write a python code to parse the KRL file.
 Please note that in Keyper we use fingerprint to revoke a Key and Serial No. to revoke a Certificate.
 So, the code only parses the relevant sections and ignores the rest of the file.
+Also, it is not fully optimized yet.
 If you have a need to parse other sections, you can use the above knowledge and extend the code further.

 When ```SSHKRL``` is initialized, it parses a KRL and creates a Python dictionary containing the list of revoked Key Fingerprints and revoked Certificate serial numbers.
 It has two methods ```is_key_revoked(key_hash)``` and ```is_cert_revoked(cert_serial)```. ```key_hash``` and ```cert_serial``` are Key fingerprint and certificate serial number respectively.
 Both methods return either ```True``` or ```False``` based on whether or not a given Key/Certificate has been revoked or not.